bridgewalker/Fastnet.jl/docs/src/background.md

 ```
 T. Gross, C.J.
 Dommar D’Lima and B. Blasius (2006) "Epidemic dynamics on an adaptive network."
 Phys.
 Rev. Lett.
 96, 208701.
 ```
-The underlying datastructure that makes the bookkeeping possible is also available in Julia, on its own in the [Repos package](https://github.com/bridgewalker/Repos.jl) Fastnet does not use this package but rather reimplements the Repos structure in an opimized way for its current application.
+The underlying datastructure that makes the bookkeeping possible is also available in Julia, on its own in the [Repos package](https://github.com/bridgewalker/Repos.jl) Fastnet does not use this package but rather reimplements the Repos structure in an optimized way for its current application.